nevwalkalone/Sorting-and-Priority-Queue/README.md

 For a full overview it is highly suggested that you read:

-- [Project Assignment](assignment-report/project2-assignment.pdf), that contains all the details about the data types implementation and the application.
+- [Project Assignment](assignment-report/project2-assignment.pdf), that contains all the details about the assignment's tasks.
-- [Project Report](assignment-report/project2-report.pdf), that contains the analysis of the code.
+- [Project Report](assignment-report/project2-report.pdf), that contains the analysis and explanation of the code.

 ## Dependencies